 When the temperature drops, there is a good chance that it can affect your pipes.
 A frozen condensate pipe can cause a break down so you should protect it.
 Thawing it requires warm, but not hot, water as to not damage it.

 Your appliance may fail to fire up, show an error message or a warning light.
-In cases like this it is possible your boiler may need resetting.
+In cases like this, your boiler may need resetting.
 You should consult the manual to see what it says to do and follow the instructions.

-If your boiler issues are with a pilot light, it can go out for a number of reasons.
-This is the kind of situation where you should consult a professional worker as it could be very serious and even dangerous.
+If your boiler issues are with a pilot light, it can go out for several reasons.
+This is the kind of situation where you should consult professional work as it could be very serious and even dangerous.